 A dedication ceremony at the new courthouse will mark the conclusion of a nearly 25-year effort to secure funding to build a safer and more welcoming space for those visiting the federal court in the Middle District of Tennessee.

 In a letter to key members of Congress on Wednesday, the Director of the Administrative Office of the U.S. Courts (AO) detailed efforts underway to modernize the Judiciary’s electronic case management system, including replacing Public Access to Court Electronic Records (PACER), the public interface for accessing court records.

-Chief Justice John G. Roberts, Jr., has named eight new chairs of Judicial Conference committees.
-Unless otherwise noted, the appointments took effect on Oct.
-1, 2018.
+Chief Justice John G. Roberts, Jr., has named six new chairs of Judicial Conference committees and extended the term of five current chairs by one year.

 September 11, was the first of several national emergencies that have challenged the Judicial Conference in the last 25 years.
 Although the immediate result was confusion, the terrorist attack had a profound and lasting impact on how the Judiciary operates today.